Anujkaushikbtjj/market_flash_database_design_anuj/README.md

 ### Validation
 This script was used to validate the database design.
 Some SQL queries were run to make functional validity.
 The database was validated for Foreign key(s) relation, Data consistency, Budget and performance analysis, general integrity checks using WHERE clause and JOINS.
-- `validation_queries.sql`: Validation SQL queries.
+- `validation.sql`: Validation SQL queries.

-## 4. How to Run
-*Instructions for setting up the database and running queries.*